Academic Standing Policies

 Satisfactory Academic Progress

-Satisfactory academic progress (SAP) refers to minimal standards for grades and cumulative credits required to receive financial aid.
-The SAP policy is described here http://www.jhu.edu/finaid/return.html#satisfactoryacademicprogresspolicy.
+Satisfactory Academic Progress (SAP) refers to minimum standards for grades and cumulative credits required to receive financial aid.
+The SAP policy is available at https://finaid.jhu.edu/undergraduate-aid/apply-for-aid/undergraduate-sap/.